Correcting errors in previous tax years

 Resolution

-You must edit the pay period that contains the incorrect figures.
-For more information, read Correct a completed pay run.
+Edit the pay period that contains the incorrect figures.
+For more information, read Amend a completed pay run.

 You need to inform HMRC of the corrected figures.
 This is done by sending a supplementary FPS.
 For more information, read Supplementary FPS.